| AI Mandate Playbook

 "The thing about coding with the purpose of finding efficiencies is that it's very contagious.
 Once you start, you cannot stop."

-— Francisco Meyo, Abridge
+— Francisco Meyo, Controller, Abridge

 What to Experiment On